-Note: Revaluations occurred in 1999, 2006, 2011 and 2016; \Note: 2016 values not yet finalized by NH DRA. \\Note: Assessed values include utilities.
+Note: Revaluations occurred in 1999, 2006, 2011 and 2016; Note: Assessed values include utilities.

-Source: NH Department of Revenue Administration, NH DRA, Municipal Services Divisi
+Source: NH Department of Revenue Administration, NH DRA, Municipal Services Division

 III.
-Identification of Capital Project Needs (2016 -2023)
+Identification of Capital Project Needs (2017 - 2025)

-This section of the CIP identifies the capital project needs of the Town of Chester and the School District for both the planning periods of 2016-2023 and 2017-2024.
+This section of the CIP identifies the capital project needs of the Town of Chester and the School District for the planning period of 2018-2025.
 The identified capital projects have been submitted by each Town Department (utilizing the Project Request Form contained in Appendix B) and have been reviewed by the Chester Planning Board for inclusion in the CIP.
-School projects are identified from the most current Chester Academy Five/Ten Year Facilities Improvement Plan which was reviewed and approved by the Chester School Board on June 3, 2015 (with administrative updates in February 2016 as noted in the report).
-An update for the period of 2017-2024 was also submitted by the School Superintendent.
+School projects are identified from the most current Chester Academy Five/Ten Year Facilities Improvement Plan which was reviewed and approved by the Chester School Board on June 3, 2015 (with administrative updates in 2016 and 2017 as noted in the report).
+An update for the period of 2018-2025 was also submitted by the School Superintendent.
 A copy of the School CIP is contained within Appendix A.

-In 2016, the Planning Board utilized the following criteria and scoring methodology as presented in Table 6 below in prioritizing the new capital improvement project requests.
+In 2017, the Planning Board utilized the following criteria and scoring methodology as presented in Table 6 below in prioritizing the new capital improvement project requests.
 These capital projects as included in this CIP have been prioritized by the Planning Board.